Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Stimulate blood circulation.

-• Reduce the risks of injuries related to physical activity.
+• Lower your risk of injuries related to physical activity.

-"Ankle circles involve a rotation of the ankle joint, a fundamental exercise recommended by physiotherapists to increase mobility and flexibility." - Centre for the Spine and Orthopedics
+"Ankle circles involve a rotation of the ankle joint – a fundamental exercise recommended by physiotherapists to boost mobility and flexibility." - Spine and Orthopedics Center

 Try drawing the letters of the alphabet with your big toe.
-This helps work the ankle in several directions.
+This helps work your ankle in different directions.

-If you experience any discomfort or pain, reduce the range of motion.
-In case of previous ankle injuries, consult a healthcare professional before beginning.
+If you feel any discomfort or pain, please reduce your range of motion.
+If you have had previous ankle injuries, it's a good idea to consult a healthcare professional before getting started.

 How to Stretch Properly

-To make the most of your stretching sessions, focus on three key aspects: duration, frequency, and breathing.
-These elements optimize the exercises described above.
+To get the most out of your stretching sessions, focus on three key aspects: duration, frequency, and breathing.
+These elements help optimize the exercises described above.

-To improve your joint flexibility, try to hold each exercise for a total of 60 seconds.
-Here are some options for distributing that time:
+To improve your joint flexibility, try holding each exercise for a full 60 seconds.
+Here are a few ways you can break up that time:

 • 15 seconds × 4 repetitions